Conditions > Hand Numbness

 ● Poor posture placing chronic pressure on cervical nerves

-Treatment is built around what the evaluation reveals and may include precise cervical adjustments to restore proper spacing and alignment in the neck, spinal decompression to relieve pressure on compressed nerve roots, soft tissue therapy to release muscle tension contributing to nerve entrapment, cold laser therapy to reduce inflammation around affected nerves and support healing, and wrist or elbow joint work when local compression is contributing to symptoms.
-Postural correction and ergonomic guidance are also incorporated to address the daily habits keeping the nerve irritated.
+Depending on your findings, treatment may include chiropractic adjustments to restore proper spacing in the neck, spinal decompression to relieve pressure on compressed nerve roots, cold laser therapy to reduce inflammation around affected nerves, and postural rehabilitation to address the daily habits keeping the nerve irritated.

 Nerve symptoms that are left untreated have a way of progressing.
 What starts as occasional tingling can become persistent numbness, then weakness, then functional loss that is much harder to reverse.
 Most cases of hand numbness respond very well to conservative chiropractic care when the actual source of the nerve compression is correctly identified and treated.